fridge-dev/blog/scratch/scratch-from-laptop.md

 good leader: find the next point of failure (in a design) as soon as possible.
 Dive straight into the details (quantified if possible) of what it would take to solve something.
 Is it ridiciuluous and crazy?
 Is only one specific part of it ridiculuous and crazy, and the rest is reasonable?
 You have just broken down the problem into a more specific, more distilled problem.

+understandability > ergonomics

+How to think about: `impl MyData { fn method(&self, ...) { ... } }` vs `fn method(my_data: &MyData, ...) { ... }`
+gets into DRY should not be for small code snippets scoped to entire project, but rather small code snippets scoped to a module, or large code snippets scoped to project.